Centrifugal governor: Non-gravitational regulation

-A limitation of the two-arm, two-ball governor is its reliance on gravity, and that the governor must stay upright relative to the surface of the Earth for gravity to retract the balls when the governor slows down.

-Governors can be built that do not use gravitational force, by using a single straight arm with weights on both ends, a center pivot attached to a spinning axle, and a spring that tries to force the weights towards the center of the spinning axle.
+A limitation of the two-arm, two-ball governor is its reliance on gravity to retract the balls when the governor slows down, and therefore a requirement that the governor stay upright.
+Governors have been built that do not use gravitational force, using a single straight arm with weights on both ends, a center pivot attached to a spinning axle, and a spring that tries to force the weights towards the center of the spinning axle.
 The two weights on opposite ends of the pivot arm counterbalance any gravitational effects, but both weights use centrifugal force to work against the spring and attempt to rotate the pivot arm towards a perpendicular axis relative to the spinning axle.

 Spring-retracted non-gravitational governors are commonly used in single-phase alternating current (AC) induction motors to turn off the starting field coil when the motor's rotational speed is high enough.
 They are also commonly used in snowmobile and all-terrain vehicle (ATV) continuously variable transmissions (CVT), both to engage/disengage vehicle motion and to vary the transmission's pulley diameter ratio in relation to the engine revolutions per minute.

 History

+A centrifugal governor was invented by Huygens in the seventeenth century, where it was used "for the regulation of windmills and water wheels". also known as "centrifugal regulators" and "fly-ball governors" in that application, the governor was used to regulate the distance and pressure between millstones.

-James Watt designed his first governor in 1788 following a suggestion from his business partner Matthew Boulton.
-It was a conical pendulum governor and one of the final series of innovations Watt had employed for steam engines.
-James Watt never claimed the centrifugal governor to be an invention of his own.
-A giant statue of Watt's governor stands at Smethwick in the English West Midlands.
+James Watt applied the same technology to steam engines.
+He designed his first governor (or 'centrifugal speed regulator') in 1788, following a suggestion from his business partner Matthew Boulton; it was a conical pendulum governor, and one of the final series of innovations Watt had employed for steam engines.

+Over subsequent decades a series of improvements and modifications were made by a number of different engineers and manufacturers.
+Among the inventors who contributed to development of the governor in the 19th century were Charles Porter, Wilson Hartnell, Richard Tangye, Rudolph Proell and Buss.

+As engine speeds increased, the basic Watt-type governor became less reliable as it would tend to over-compensate, oscillating between opening and closing the steam valve and preventing the engine from running smoothly.
+This led to many modifications and variations over time, including the addition of a dead weight around the spindle, and the application of springs as part of the design.
+A number of different firms of engineers patented their own variation on the concept, which they would apply to their own engines, and more modern governors were sometimes retrofitted to engines already in service.